Table of Contents

 - Pay attention to the separations of the Moon as the basis or foundation of the action, good or bad, and strengthen the planet the Moon conjoins to.

-By natural significations I mean the significations of the planets themselves, as opposed to the accidental significations that planets take on by ruling or being in a certain topical house.
+By natural significations I mean the significations of the planets themselves.
+These significations are in contrast to the accidental significations that planets take on by ruling or being in houses.
 Natural significations are much more immediate and overt.
-It is little wonder we see more of an emphasis on generally strengthening the planet that signifies the matter (much like turning the volume up on that planet’s energy and influence.
+When a planet is generally strengthened or made more prominent, it is like turning the volume up on that planet’s energy and influence.

-First off, in Chapter 2, Dorotheus advised to make the benefics strong and the malefics weak.
+In Chapter 3, Dorotheus advised to make the benefics strong and the malefics weak.
 By strong, he meant angular.
-He explicitly advised to put the benefics in the angles, especially the 1st or 10th, and presumably we want the malefics to be cadent because he noted that malefics in the Ascendant (or regarding it) slow things down and create trouble.
-Next, in Chapter 5, Dorotheus advised to let Jupiter or Venus (the benefics) be in the 1st or the 10th and to make sure they are in good condition such as not under the beams or retrograde or in a mutable sign or cadent or in a dark place or regarded harshly or closely by malefics.
-These are considerations which harness the natural significations of the benefics for good and ease, while minimizing the natural significations of the malefics for difficulty and trouble.
+He explicitly advised to put the benefics in the angles, especially the 1st or 10th.
+Presumably, we also want the malefics to be cadent.
+He noted that malefics in the Ascendant (or regarding it) slow things down and create trouble.
+Therefore, particularly avoid putting any malefics in the 1st or 10th house.

 - Saturn and Jupiter together: buying land (i.e. real estate), power of attorney

-- Venus: marriage, love, food, perfumes
+- Venus: marriage, love, food, perfume, aesthetics

-- Mars: fights, military, etc.
+- Mars: fights, military, war, etc.